Nonprofits should be seeking big funding in the wake of the current economic challenges and tumultuous times.

 BOTTOM LINE WITH NONPROFITS SEEKING BIG FUNDING

-With nonprofits seeking big funding in the wake of the virus and economic crisis, you must think about your donor relationships.
+With nonprofits seeking big funding in the wake of an economic crisis, you must think about your donor relationships.

 Major gift fundraising is about building strong, long-term, genuine relationships with supporters.

-Market volatility and the virus threat are likely to continue for months.
+Market volatility and economic stability threats are likely to continue for months.
 You must be intentional with your major gift fundraising efforts.

 These suggestions are offered in an effort for you to maximize your revenue stream from major donors in this time of crisis.
 This will help alleviate short-term pain and maintain and even grow (yes, grow!) your revenue.
 It is possible!